ganttArt/codefellows-reading-notes/code401/class-01.md

-# Class 1: Node Ecosystem, TDD, CI/CD
+# Class 1 - Map, Reduce, Promises & Callbacks

 1. Describe (in plain English) what Array.map() does
     - The map method returns a new modified array by iterating through each item in the array the method is called on, and modifying each item based on the changes you want.